Syncfusion Feedback

 Align commands

-All the nodes or connectors in the selection list can be aligned at the left, right, or center horizontally, or aligned at the top, bottom, or middle vertically with respect to the selection boundary.
+All the nodes or connectors in the selection list can be aligned to the left, right, or center horizontally, or aligned to the top, bottom, or middle vertically with respect to the selection boundary.

 Automatic layout

-Use automatic layouts to arrange nodes automatically based on a predefined layout algorithm.
-Features built-in hierarchical tree, radial tree, and symmetric layouts.
+Use automatic layouts to arrange nodes based on a predefined layout algorithm.
+The control features built-in hierarchical tree, radial tree, and symmetric layouts.

-Measure the distance of nodes from the page origin by using the ruler feature in ASP.NET Core Diagram control
+Measure the distance of nodes from the page origin using a ruler feature in the ASP.NET Core Diagram control.

 Ruler